Josh-Abraham/LassondeGames2020CodingTrial/README.md

 ## Trial Setup
 _Note:_ You will be given the actual simulation during the competition, but the steps will be the same

-In your command prompt/ terminal navigate to the following location _LassondeGames2020CodingTrial\Backend Module_ Once in that directory, you need to install your node modules.
+In your command prompt/ terminal navigate to the following location _LassondeGames2020CodingTrial\BackendModule_ Once in that directory, you need to install your node modules.
 To do this type the following command:

 **npm install**